RubaishaAslam/Phonetic-Algorithm/README.md

 # Phonetic-Algorithm
-second university python assignment in first year of cs CS 1026 – Assignment 2
+second university python assignment in first year of cs

+CS 1026 – Assignment 2

 Overview

 Write a program using lists and functions to compare names using a phonetic algorithm.
-Reminders
-• Your code must be done individually.
-• Your code will be graded in part by an automated system.
-• Your code may be compared to other submissions using computer software.
-• You can submit your code up to 48 hours late, with a deduction of 0.5% per hour (or part of an hour) that the assignment is late.

 Background

 People can have very similar sounding names that are spelled differently.
 When hearing a name without knowing the spelling, someone may spell the name in several different ways.
 We would like a tool that can roughly group similar sounding names together to allow us to search for names when an exact